Brian R. Jobe (American, b. 1981) is an artist, educator, and non-profit director based in Knoxville, TN.

-In his larger scale work, Jobe creates schemes for public interaction through the delineation of pathways.
+Jobe's studio practice is focused on sculpture and installation.
+In his larger scale work, he creates schemes for public interaction through the delineation of pathways.
 His most recent work collages material into assemblages utilizing signifiers of natural and manufactured landscapes.
-The work is stacked, held in compression, or bound, but without the use of hardware or adhesives.
+The materials are stacked or held in compression, but without the use of hardware or adhesives.
 He desires a sort of inevitability to be felt within the viewer’s experience as they consider the material’s history and stream of consciousness associations.
 He is inspired by the act of construction and the space between reductive minimalism and human touch.